1 Corinthians 11 – Concerning Women, and the Lord’s Supper

 ii.
 In some cultures today, wearing a hat or some other kind of head covering is a picture of humility and modesty.
 In the same way, the head covering had an important cultural meaning among the ancient Corinthians.

 c.
-So for a man praying or prophesying, having his head covered was to say by his actions, “I am not in authority here.
+Praying or prophesying, having his head covered: For a man to do this said by his actions, “I am not in authority here.
 I am under the authority of others.”
 Because God has established that the head of woman is man (1 Corinthians 11:3), it dishonors Jesus (his head) for a man to say this by wearing of a head covering.

 d.
-On the same principle, for a woman who prays or prophesies with her head uncovered says by her actions “I am not under authority here.”
+Who prays or prophesies with her head uncovered: For a woman to do this said by her actions “I am not under authority here.”
 And because God has established that the head of woman is man (1 Corinthians 11:3), it dishonors the men (her head) for a woman to say this by refusing to wear a head covering.

 i.
 Under these words of Paul, women are free to pray or prophesy, but only when as they demonstrate that they are under the authority of the male leadership of the church.